gamer-217/os01/README.md

 # os01
-This is my 1st ow [
+This is my 1st Rgram file at home.